 Financial instruments are recognized initially at fair value of the consideration given (in case of an asset) or received (in the case of liability).
 Except for financial instruments at FVPL, the initial measurement of financial assets includes transactions costs.
-The Company classifies its financial assets in the following categories: held-to-maturity (HTM) investments, AFS investments, financial assets at FVPL, and loans and receivables.
+The Company classifies its financial assets in the following categories: financial assets at amortized costs, financial assets at fair value through other comprehensive income, financial assets at FVPL, and loans and receivables.
 Financial liabilities are classified either as financial liabilities at FVPL or other financial liabilities.
 The classification depends on the purpose for which the investments were acquired and whether they are quoted in an active market.
 Management determines the classification of its investments at initial recognition and, where allowed and appropriate, re-evaluates such designation at every reporting date.